#Corpseflower In Tucson Blooms For The First Time In 10 Years

 The corpse flower comes from western Sumatra, which is an island in southeast Asia in western Indonesia.
 In its native environment, the corpse flower grows in the rainforest on limestone hills.
 Half of the Sumatran tropical rainforest has been depleted in recent years, and many scientists are blaming pollution from Singapore and Malaysia.

-After its first blooming, the corpse flower is then unpredictable, sometimes sticking to its seven to a ten-year pattern, but other plants can bloom every three years at that point.
+After its first blooming, the corpse flower is then unpredictable, sometimes sticking to its seven to 10-year pattern, but other plants can bloom every three years at that point.

-But for something so rare and beautiful, people wonder why the corpse flower smells so awful, and it’s because the corpse flower smell resembles rotting meat, which attracts beetles and flesh flies that pollinate the flower.
+But for something so rare and beautiful, people wonder why the corpse flower smells so awful.
+The corpse flower smell resembles rotting meat, which attracts beetles and flesh flies that pollinate the flower.

 Different botanists have described the corpse flower smell in different ways.